laravel/docs/session.md

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across requests.
 Laravel ships with a variety of session back-ends available for use through a clean, unified API.
 Support for popular back-ends such as [Memcached](http://memcached.org), [Redis](http://redis.io), and databases is included out of the box.

 The session configuration is stored in `app/config/session.php`.
 Be sure to review the well documented options available to you in this file.
-By default, Laravel is configured to use the `cookie` session driver, which will work well for the majority of applications.
+By default, Laravel is configured to use the `native` session driver, which will work well for the majority of applications.

 <a name="session-usage"></a>
 ## Session Usage